Major professor as advisor

 About one month before graduation, all eligible master's candidates will receive a letter from the Secretary of the University's office containing the date, location, and time of the ceremony, as well as information on ordering caps and gowns.
 Any questions about the commencement ceremony should be directed to the Secretary of the University.

 If you want your name to appear in the commencement bulletin, be sure that your directory information with the University is not restricted.
-If you restricted the release of your address, phone number, and other limited information, contact the Department of Enrollment Services Information Center, Mellencamp 274.
+If you restricted the release of your address, phone number, and other limited information, contact the Registrar's Office Information Center, Mellencamp 274.
 This should be done by the second week of the semester in which you expect to graduate to ensure that your name will appear in the bulletin.